-- Give effect to the principles of Te Tiriti o Waitangi/Treaty of Waitangi, including through fisheries and aquaculture settlements and other legislation. - Decision-making based on sound science and traditional - Consistency with international commitments. - processes.
+- Equitable allocation of costs and benefits. - Give effect to the principles of Te Tiriti o Waitangi/Treaty of Waitangi, including through fisheries and aquaculture settlements and other legislation. - Decision-making based on sound science and traditional - Consistency with international commitments. - processes.